Municipal Guide Florida Manatee · Bradenton / Lakewood Ranch

 Let Alliance prepare, file, and track your Manatee County permits while you stay focused on building.
 Get a free, no-obligation quote today.

-This guide is provided by Alliance Permitting for general informational purposes and reflects publicly available information believed accurate as of June 2026.
-Permit requirements, fees, and processes change; always confirm current details with the Manatee County Development Services Department before filing.
+This guide is provided by Alliance Permitting for general informational purposes and reflects publicly available information believed accurate as of July 2026.
+Permit requirements, fees, and processes change; always confirm current details with the Manatee County Development Services Building Division before filing.
 This is not legal advice.

 Expedite Your Permits Today!